Have you been selected to be a trainee?

-Upon selection, you will receive a job description covering the tasks you will responsible for during your traineeship.
-You will receive this job description before you are expected to accept the traineeship offer.
+You will receive a job description covering the tasks you will be responsible for during your traineeship.
+You should receive this job description before you are asked to accept the traineeship offer.

 As a trainee, you will receive a living allowance of 1,176 € per month.
-For the 1st month, this is paid at the end of the first month.
-From then on, you will receive it by the 15th of every month.
+The 1st living allowance is paid at the end of the first month.
+From then on, you will receive it on the 15th of every month.

-The European Health Insurance Card is accepted in Brussels, Luxembourg and other potential traineeship destinations.
-Once you make a claim, register with your local "mutualité" for information on reimbursements.
+The European Health Insurance Card (EHIC) is accepted in Brussels, Luxembourg and other potential traineeship destinations.
+You should register with your local "mutualité" for information on reimbursements.

-Visa costs and related medical fees may be reimbursed together with the travel expenditures.
+Visa costs and related medical fees may be reimbursed together with the travel expenditures, where applicable.

-You are not required to open a bank account in the country where you are a trainee.
-It is recommended however and may prove cheaper and more convenient.
+Although you are not required to open a bank account in the country where you are a trainee, it is recommended and may prove cheaper and more convenient.

 The Commission does not provide accommodation.
 In Brussels, most trainees pay between 350 – 550 € per month.
 The Trainees Committee website and the BXL A LOUER - Bouche à Oreille Facebook page are good places to start looking for accommodation.